 Team members Aaron Macris and Casey Wong capped-off the final invitational tournament by earning individual awards at UCLA.

 On November 21, 2008, the USC Mock Trial Team participated in Public Counsel’s General Relief Advocacy Project (GRAP), also referred to as a Homelessness Prevention Law Project.
-The team members were trained to assist individuals in the Department of Public Social Services (DPSS) offices.
-The goal of the outreach program is to help those persons and their families receive the benefits to which they are entitled.
+Since 2001, participating USCMT team members have been trained to assist individuals fighting to keep food, shelter and General Relief benefits in hearings and other processes in the Department of Public Social Services (DPSS) offices.

 On November 9, 2008, the USC Mock Trial Team opened its season by placing three teams in the top ten at the Great Sonoran Showdown in Arizona, hosted by the University of Arizona.
 In addition to the Team's outstanding placement, multiple individuals were recognized for their performances.